 In this article, we look at the possible causes of a rash on a person’s hands and when to seek medical help.

 Several substances can cause minor allergic reactions on the skin.
-These substances may affect the hands when a person is gardening, using a new lotion, or coming into contact with a chemical to which they are allergic.
+These substances may affect the hands when a person is gardening, using a new lotion, or having exposure to a chemical with which they have an allergy.

-According to the American Academy of Allergy, Asthma, and Immunology (AAAI), anaphylaxis is a severe and potentially life threatening allergic reaction that causes the body’s immune system to react aggressively to a harmless substance.
+Anaphylaxis is a severe and potentially life threatening allergic reaction that causes the body’s immune system to react aggressively to a substance.
 It sometimes begins with a slightly swollen rash similar to hives.

 If the rash spreads quickly, it can lead to more severe symptoms, such as a swollen throat and trouble breathing.

-A person who suddenly develops a rash following a sting, new medication, or exposure to another new substance should immediately call their doctor.
-If they develop other symptoms, they should call 911 or go to the emergency room.
+A person who suddenly develops a rash following a sting, new medication, or exposure to another new substance should immediately contact a healthcare professional.

-The rash often itches and may get worse when the skin is dry, or during cold or dry weather.
-The AAD indicate that eczema is more common in children than in adults.
-In children, eczema typically goes away by itself, but others have the condition in adulthood.
+The rash often itches and may worsen when the skin is dry or during cold or dry weather.
+Eczema is more common in children than in adults.
+After childhood, eczema typically goes away by itself, but many individuals can have the condition in adulthood.

-Psoriasis on the hands may make the nails look misshapen.
-A person may notice a red or dark scaly rash that may itch.
-People with psoriasis on their hands may eventually develop the rash elsewhere, such as on the scalp.
+Psoriasis on the hands may also affect the nails.
+People with the condition on their hands may develop the rash elsewhere, such as on the scalp.

 There is no cure for psoriasis, but some medications can help manage the condition.

-Sunburn may hurt at first, and then begin itching.
+Sunburn may hurt at first and then begin itching.
 The skin may look dry, blister, or peel.
 Sunburn can affect all people, although those with lighter skin have a higher risk of burning.

-The peeling may get worse during the summer or after frequent hand washing or exposure to water.
+The peeling may worsen during the summer or after frequent handwashing or exposure to water.

 Tinea manuum is a type of fungal infection of the hands, similar to athlete’s foot.
-It usually causes a ringworm-like rash with a raised border.
-The rash is often much larger and more irregularly shaped than ringworm, which is typically circular.
+It usually causes a rash with a raised border.

 Lichen planus is a common inflammatory skin condition.
-It causes swelling, redness or darkening of the skin, and bumps.
+It causes swelling, discoloration of the skin, and bumps.
 It can affect any part of the body, including the mouth and scalp, but some people first notice the rash on their wrists or hands.

-Cellulitis is a bacterial infection of the deep layers of skin.
+Cellulitis is a bacterial infection of the skin’s deeper layers.
 If bacteria enter the skin, it can cause cellulitis.

-Cellulitis may resemble a rash because it looks swollen and red or darker in color, but it is a dangerous infection that can spread quickly.
+Cellulitis may resemble a rash because it looks swollen and discolored, but it is a dangerous infection that can spread quickly.

 Treatment depends on the cause of the rash.
 It is usually safe to treat minor conditions, such as contact dermatitis and eczema, at home.
 The most common treatments include:

 It is not possible to prevent all rashes.
-However, some strategies that may help include:
+However, below are some strategies that may help:

 - Use fragrance-free moisturizers to reduce the risk of irritation and allergic reactions.

-- If a person has eczema, use a cream formulated for eczema, especially after washing hands.
+- If a person has eczema, use a formulated cream, especially after washing hands.

 - Wear gloves when working in the yard or using irritating chemicals.

-See a doctor for any rash that does not go away on its own with home treatment.
+People should consult a doctor regarding any rash that does not go away on its own with home treatment.
 They should also seek medical attention if a rash starts spreading.

-A person should call a doctor immediately if:
+A person should call a healthcare professional immediately if:

-- they have a fever, or the rash shows signs of infection such as pus or oozing
+- they have a fever and rash, or the rash shows signs of infection such as pus or oozing

 - the skin is very swollen